mendix/docs-site-test/content/en/docs/howto8/extensibility/pluggable-widgets/create-a-pluggable-widget-one.md

 	![](/attachments/howto8/extensibility/pluggable-widgets/create-a-pluggable-widget-one/updateallwidgets.png)

-	{{% alert type="info" %}}The widgets in Studio and Studio Pro are not automatically updated.
+	{{% alert color="info" %}}The widgets in Studio and Studio Pro are not automatically updated.
 First, run the `npm run dev` command again.
 To refresh your widgets, press F4 or select Project > Synchronize Project Directory from the Mendix Studio Pro menu to reload the widgets from the file system.
 Finally, right-click the widget and select Update all widgets to update the newly-changed properties in the widget.{{% /alert %}}

 8. When running the project, the new widget is already functional.
 The first text box is a standard Text box widget and the second is your pluggable web widget.
 When data is changed in the first input and the cursor is moved to the next widget, the data of your widget is also updated: